 We sat down with Sophia Rivera to learn how being a Green Building Intern has impacted her personal and professional life.
-Sophia was a member of the first cohort of EcoRise Green Building Interns during the 2019–2020 school year.
+Sophia Sophia participated in the Green Building Internship pilot program during the 2019–2020 school year that has since been refined and scaled into a robust 3-year Building a Green Texas Program funded by a NOAA Environmental Literacy Grant.
 She was then hired as a Summer Green Building Intern with EcoRise in the Summer of 2020.
 Experiences from the internships helped Sophia connect to her passions and determine her major, Construction Science and Management, at the University of Texas at San Antonio.
 2020–2021 was her freshman year of college, and this Spring, she returned to EcoRise to intern and support the Green Building Academy.
 She has enlisted in the U.S. Air Force where she will be a structural engineer while she’s in college.

 What first captured your interest in green building?